Error Analysis of Approximate Operators for a Particle Method based on Voronoi Diagram: Introduction

 \section{Introduction}

-We are interested in the truncation error analysis of approximate operators for a moving particle semi-implicit method.
-A moving particle semi-implicit method is one of numerical simulation methods developed by Koshizuka-Oka \cite{KO96}.
-In \cite{KO96}, they introduced their approximate gradient and Laplace operators based on a Voronoi diagram.
-Ishijima-Kimura \cite{IK10} considered the truncation error of the approximate gradient operator under a simple assumption.
-Imoto-Tagami (\cite{IT16}, \cite{IT17}) modified the approximate operators introduced by \cite{KO96}, and derived their truncation error estimates of their approximate operators by using their assumptions on a weight function and the radius of the interaction area.
+We are interested in the error analysis of approximate operators for a moving particle semi-implicit method (MPS).
+A moving particle semi-implicit method is a numerical method developed by Koshizuka-Oka \cite{KO96}.
+In \cite{KO96}, they introduced approximate operators of gradient and Laplace operators based on a Voronoi diagram.
+Ishijima-Kimura \cite{IK10} considered the error on the approximate operators under assumptions on their weight function.
+In \cite{IK10}, they applied the spherical symmetry of their weight function to derive their error estimates.
+Imoto-Tagami \cite{IT16, IT17} modified the approximate operators introduced in \cite{KO96}, and studied their error estimates for their approximate operators.
+In \cite{IT16,IT17}, they derived their convergence rates of their error estimates with respect to influence radius by using assumptions on their weight function.

 This paper has three purposes.
-The first one is to generalize the approximate operators introduce by \cite{KO96}, \cite{IT16}, and \cite{IT17}.
-The second one is to derive truncation error estimates for our approximate operators under more general assumptions than them of \cite{IT16} and \cite{IT17}.
-The third one is to give an application example of our main results.
-Remark that this paper considers two dimensional domains.
-Remark also that we can deal with three dimensional domains by our approach in this paper.
+The first one is to generalize the approximate operators introduced in \cite{KO96,IT16,IT17}.
+More precisely, this paper standardizes their approximate operators (see Definition \ref{def12} for details).
+The second is to derive error estimates for our approximate operators.
+We use some properties of our weight functions (Assumption \ref{ass11}) to study the error on our operators.
+The key idea of deriving our error estimates is to divide the integration region into a ring-shaped area and some areas.
+The third is to give an application of our main results (see the Appendix for details).